ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 H = -\sum_{k=1}^K p_k \log p_k
 $$

-In the following plot, both metrics are plotted assuming a set of 2 classes appearing with probability $$p$$ and $$1-p$$.
+In the following plot, both metrics are plotted assuming a set of 2 classes appearing with probability $$p$$ and $$1-p$$, respectively.
 Notice how for small values of $$p$$ Gini takes lower values than entropy.
-This is a key observation that will prove useful in the context of imbalanced datasets.
+This is a key observation that will prove useful in the context of **imbalanced datasets**.

 <p align="center">
 <img style="width: 70%; height: 70%" src="{{ site.url }}/images/decision_trees/gini_vs_entropy.png" alt="Gini vs entropy">
 </p>

 The Gini index is used by the CART (classification and regression tree) algorithm for classification trees, whereas information gain via entropy reduction is used by algorithms like C4.5.
-In the following image w
+In the following image we see a part of a decision tree for predicting whether a person receiving a loan will be able to pay it back.
+The left node is an example of a node with low impurity, since most of the observations fall into the same class.
+Contrast this with the node on the right where observations of different classes are mixed in.

 <p align="center">
 <img style="width: 70%; height: 70%" src="{{ site.url }}/images/decision_trees/pure_vs_impure_node.png" alt="Decision trees: pure vs impure nodes">